-A scapulothoracic bursectomy with medial angle resection is an arthroscopic procedure that is done using two to three small incisions around the shoulder blade, one used for visualizing the space with a camera (arthroscope) and the others used to insert surgical tools and instruments.
+A scapulothoracic bursectomy with medial angle resection is an arthroscopic procedure that is done using two to three small incisions around the shoulder blade, one used to insert a camera (arthroscope) and the others used to insert small surgical tools and instruments.
 The surgery involves removing the inflamed bursa located between the ribs and scapula and shaving off the bony prominence (medial angle) located on the undersurface of the scapula.

 This surgery is performed on an outpatient basis, which means you will be able to go home that same day.
-You will be placed in a sling for the first four weeks after surgery and will only be allowed to move your elbow, wrist, and hand during this time.
+Your arm will be placed in a sling for the first four weeks after surgery and will only be allowed to move your elbow, wrist, and hand during this time.

 Physical Therapy Protocols